Skip to main content

 Biographical Note

 Lowry Nelson was born in Ferron, Utah in April of 1893.
-He attended college in Utah and later earned a Ph.D. at the University of Wisconsin.
-During his lifetime he became a world known sociologist.
+He attended college in Utah and later earned a PhD at the University of Wisconsin.
+During his lifetime, he became a world-known sociologist.

-Nelson earned a B.S. degree at Utah State University in 1916.
-He spent the next two decades working mainly in Utah.
-He served as the County Agricultural agent in Sanpete County, Utah in 1919, he became the field agriculturist for the People's Sugar Company in 1920 and edited the Utah Farmer from 1920-1922.
-He was associated with Brigham Young University from 1921-1935.
-During the Depression he worked for the Utah Relief Administration in 1934, he was regional advisor to the Federal Emergency Relief Administration, and in 1935 became director of the Resettlement Administration.
+in 1920, and edited the Utah Farmer from 1920 to 1922.
+He was associated with Brigham Young University from 1921 to 1935.
+During the Depression, he worked for the Utah Relief Administration in 1934, he was regional advisor to the Federal Emergency Relief Administration, and in 1935 he became director of the Resettlement Administration.
 He was then director of the Utah Agricultural Experiment Station at Logan.
-In 1937 he received a position at the University of Minnesota in the Sociology Department.
+In 1937, he received a position at the University of Minnesota in the Sociology Department.

-Dr. Nelson's works include several monographs and a multitude of articles and papers ranging from rural life in Latin America, the United States and Canada as well as studies on various Mormon Villages in Utah.
+Dr. Nelson's works include several monographs and a multitude of articles and papers ranging from rural life in Latin America, the United States, and Canada as well as studies on various Mormon villages in Utah.
 Dr. Nelson died in Provo, Utah in 1986.

 Extent

-4 boxes (1.75 linear ft.)
+4 boxes (1.75 linear feet)

 Abstract

 This collection consists of the writings and personal papers of Lowry Nelson.
-Writings include articles, study reprints, seminar materials, notes for his class on Latin America, and books, including Rural sociology (1955) and American farm life (1954), and a draft carbon copy of his book, the Birth and growth of a science.
+Writings include articles, study reprints, seminar materials, notes for his class on Latin America, and books, including Rural sociology (1955) and American Farm Life (1954), and a draft carbon copy of his book, The Birth and Growth of a Science.
 Personal papers consist mostly of correspondence.

 Arrangement